piles and haemorrhoid

 1. Malasana (Garland Pose)

-Benefits: Opens the hips, stretches the lower back, and improves bowel movement.
+Benefits: Opens the hips, stretches the lower back, and supports smoother bowel movements.

 How to do: